grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Control room!"
 Bastian shouted up from the sonar station.
 "There's fucking boats everywhere in the water!
 Seems like no one wants to be hanging around this shithole anymore.
 You're going to have to move slowly to get out of here without hitting one of them."

-"The last thing any of them want is to move slowly and cautiously right now, of course," Percy said to Hemi as he hung on to the leather strap over the captain's station.
+"The last thing any of them wants is to move slowly and cautiously right now, of course," Percy said to Hemi as he hung on to the leather strap over the captain's station.

 "That might be exactly what whoever fired that torpedo was thinking," put in Gregory.
 "Scare all the fuckin' rats away and take the cheese for themselves."

 [//]: # (### They escape under the pursuing sub)

 Hemi was too busy considering his options to respond.
 He was counting seconds to himself, reckoning how much time there was until the _Prospect's_ bow was backed out from under the dock.
-As soon as he was sure they were clear, he leaned over Owen and put the throttle slightly into the forward position, waited until the boat slowed to nearly a stop and then backed off to no throttle.
+As soon as he was sure they were clear, he leaned over Owen and put the throttle slightly into the forward position, waited until the boat slowed to nearly a stop, and then backed off to no throttle.
 It was too dangerous to keep reversing --- there was no way to know if another boat was behind them.
 "Bastian," Hemi called down to sonar, "I need sea room --- some safe space to maneuver in."

 "Right Boss, hang on."
 A full minute passed.
 "It sounds like you can come about to 180, nobody moving directly to the south of us."